thaonguyen-hoang/image-caption-generator/README.md

 ### Overview

 #### 1. Dataset
-- For learning purpose, we have built a custom dataset containing **15,602 sport-related images along with captions** (1 cap per image) through varios stock photo websites
+- For learning purpose, we have built a custom dataset containing **15,602 sport-related images along with captions** (1 cap per image) through various stock photo websites
 - For training process, we also use the Flick8k dataset for comparison and evaluation

 ![](./img/sample.png)